bdsc-tds/xenium_analysis_pipeline/config/README.md

    - `train` stage

+     - `num_tx_tokens`: Number of tokens to encode genes in the panel. `500` by default.
+The value should not be smaller than the number of genes in the panel.
+For "5k" gene panel, the value is recommended to be set to `6000`.
      - `accelerator`: Device type to use for training (e.g.,`cuda`, `cpu`). `cpu` by default.
      - `devices`: Number of devices (GPUs) to use. `0` by default.
      - `max_epochs`: Number of epochs for training. `200` by default.